 Lila and I watched classic movies, and the Graces took me on epic road trips, and that Summer I understood that trying to fit in, to perform, or please, isn’t necessary, but being yourself is essential.

 Before I had any idea of ‘strange fruit’, Lila would quote Atticus Finch to me, and in their home, where Buster had played Miles Davis, John Coltrane and Ahmad Jamal records. the community – all of it, and doing the right thing, was a given, without needing to shout about it.

 Both of the girls became legal professionals who, like their father, would go out of their way to use their expertise to help whoever needed and deserved it.
 Sydney became a defence lawyer for individuals often from the wrong side of the tracks, for whom the legal system was not always a protective force.
 Ginny practiced estate law for twelve years, and like her father, was “a skilled and compassionate lawyer who went above and beyond for her clients” – many of whom she ended up befriending.
 A “successful attorney who always gave back, always paid it forward – and was adored by her clients for it”, she provided pro-bono services to several area nonprofit organizations in their early stages, and in 2010 she became a Professor of Law.
-She was a close friend and support to the victims and later their families of the fateful shooting inside a Charleston church, across the street from her offices at Charleston School of Law.

 Like her mother, Ginny could easily hold a room full of students, and explain complicated concepts with concise humour.
 A mentor on campus or off, fellow tutor Lisa Smith Butler described “a colleague, mentor, friend, teacher and a terrific human being.
 She made everyone feel comfortable and welcomed.
 She laughed and made us laugh.
 Her smile reached her eyes.
 When she entered a room, it lit up.
 She was beautiful inside and out.”